Hi! Here are the spoils from a quick trip to the thrift store (Value Village) in August.

 Next is a thick oval shaped vintage plate, known as restaurant-ware.
 It is stamped John Maddock & Sons Ltd, England, a company that was making crockery for 160 years, from the mid 1800s to the 1970s.
 The particular stamp with the lion was used by them beginning in 1896, until 1945 (as far as I can tell), so while it is in perfect condition it is likely more than 70 years old.
 It must have been kept in someone’s cupboard!

 Finally, another ‘never been used’ item I picked up for $2 is this canvas tote bag, complete with a zipper and a lining.
-It has no tags on it, but I think it may have been a ‘gift with purchase’ that some premium cosmetic companies sometimes give out.
-With summer at an end, I think I’ll tuck this away for a hoped for beach vacation during the winter.
+It has no tags but is nicely made.
+It looks like it may have been a ‘gift with purchase item’ that some premium cosmetic companies sometimes offer.

 Thanks for taking a look.
 I hope you have a great weekend.